poanchen/poanchen.github.io/_posts/2016-10-16-how-to-create-simple-rest-api-in-php-and-call-them-in-js.md

 date: 2016-10-16
 ---

 In this post, we are going to talk about how we can create a simple REST API in PHP and call them in JavaScript using various technologies.
-For example, using **XMLHttpRequest**, **jQuery AJAX** and **AngularJS Ajax**.
+For example, using **XMLHttpRequest**, **jQuery AJAX** and **AngularJS AJAX**.
 In order to create a simple REST API that might actually be used in practice, we are going to use WordPress API namely the [username_exists()](https://codex.wordpress.org/Function_Reference/username_exists) function that allow us to check if the username exist in a WordPress database and return true if the username exists or false otherwise.
 For simplicity, we are going to skip on how to build a WordPress site, and go straight to writing the PHP code for the simple REST API.
 <br>

 ## PHP code for simple REST API